Doctor (title): Doctor as a noun

 Throughout much of the academic world, the term Doctor refers to someone who has earned a doctoral degree (highest degree) from a university.
 This is normally the Doctor of Philosophy, abbreviated PhD (sometimes Ph.D. in North America) from the Latin Philosophiae Doctor or DPhil from its English name, or equivalent research doctorates at level 8 of the International Standard Classification of Education 2011 classifications (ISCED 2011) or level 6 of the ISCED 1997 classifications.
-Beyond academia (but specifically in the Anglo-Saxon world, Italy, and France), Doctor as a noun normally refers to a medical practitioner, who would usually hold a qualification at level 7 of ISCED 2011/level 5 of ISCED 1997 such as the British MBBS or the American MD or DO.
+Beyond academia (but specifically in the anglophone world, Italy, and France), Doctor as a noun normally refers to a physician, who would usually hold a qualification at level 7 of ISCED 2011/level 5 of ISCED 1997 such as the British MBBS or the American MD or DO.

 Forms of address

-When addressing several people, each of whom holds a doctoral title, one may use the plural contraction "Drs" (or "Drs." in American English) – or in some languages (for example, German) "Dres." (from the Latin doctores) may be used – for example, instead of Dr. Miller and Dr. Rubinstein: Drs.
-Miller and Rubinstein.
+When addressing several people, each of whom holds a doctoral title, one may use the plural contraction "Drs" (or "Drs." in American English) – or in some languages (for example, German) "Dres." (from the Latin doctores) may be used – for example, instead of Dr. Miller and Dr. Ahmed: Drs.
+Miller and Ahmed.
 When referring to relatives with the same surname the form "The Doctors Smith" can be used.
 The abbreviation Drs. can also refer to doctorandus, a Dutch academic title that was replaced with the master title with the introduction of the master system.

 In English, Dr is not usually combined with other titles, except for The Reverend in "The Revd Dr" before the surname of a minister of religion, e.g., "The Revd Dr Smith" or "The Revd John Smith, DD", and similarly "Rabbi Dr".
 In Caribbean English, the usage "Dr. the Honourable" is common for politicians holding doctoral degrees.
 Usage in many other languages is similar to English but some, notably German, allow for the stacking of titles.